ruby-rdf/rdf-n3/README.md

   * log:notIncludes (not implemented yet - See {RDF::N3::Algebra::Log::NotIncludes})
   * log:outputString (not implemented yet - See {RDF::N3::Algebra::Log::OutputString})

-N3 Formulae are introduced with the { statement-list } syntax.
-A given formula is assigned an RDF::Node instance, which is also used as the graph_name for RDF::Statement instances provided to RDF::N3::Reader#each_statement.
+N3 Formulae are introduced with the `{ statement-list }` syntax.
+A given formula is assigned an `RDF::Node` instance, which is also used as the graph_name for `RDF::Statement` instances provided to `RDF::N3::Reader#each_statement`.
 For example, the following N3 generates the associated statements:

     @prefix x: <http://example.org/x-ns/#> .
     @prefix log: <http://www.w3.org/2000/10/swap/log#> .